Opentrons/Protocols/protocols/882-agenus-bio/README.md

 ![CSV Layout](https://s3.amazonaws.com/opentrons-protocol-library-website/custom-README-images/882-agenus-bio/agenus_bio_csv_layout.png)

-Make sure to have the appropriate columns names for your CSV and to have "ul" after your desired volume.
-Well A1 in each plate is postion 0, well B1 is position 1, C1 is position 2, etc. Position 383 is well P24 for a 384-well plate, and position 95 is well H12 for a 96-well plate.
-Source and destination plates can use any naming conventions.
-You can have a maximun of three 384-well source plates.
+Note: Well A1 in each plate is postion 0, well B1 is position 1, C1 is position 2, etc. Position 383 is well P24 for a 384-well plate, and position 95 is well H12 for a 96-well plate.
+You can have a maximum of three 384-well source plates.

 ### Robot